 Among the many web sites (there was a lot to my surprise) I visited, I found particularly interesting these links

 My contribution: a collection of triode solvers for DC bias

-This web site is my contribution to the “tube community”, offering a set of solvers able to compute the operating points (DC bias) of the basic circuits that are found in all tube amplifiers: gain stage, cascode, cathode follower, phase inverter.
+This web site is my contribution to the “tube community”, offering a set of solvers able to compute the operating points (DC bias) of the basic low-level circuits that are found in all tube amplifiers: gain stage, cascode, cathode follower, phase inverter.

 I programmed them for people who already are aware of tube design but who may feel uncomfortable with true simulation Spice-tools.
 One solver is needed per circuit.
-Luckily, the very small number of circuits variants allows this simpler approach.
+Luckily, the small number of circuits variants allows this simpler approach.

 They are not perfect, they are in no case real circuits, and I am not liable for any wrong designs you may create after them!
 And never forget that playing with tubes is very dangerous because of the required high voltages!

 Norman Koren’s modeling